Altazimuth/doom-node-visualizer/README.md

 ### Keyboard shortcuts

-Escape - Return to the root node of the map
+- Escape: Return to the root node of the map
-PgDown - Cycle to the next map in the wad
+- PgDown: Cycle to the next map in the wad
-PgUp   - Cycle to the previous map in the wad
+- PgUp: Cycle to the previous map in the wad